Mikey-Jardine/TurtleChallenge/README.md

 # TurtleChallenge
-A turtle must walk through a minefield
+A turtle must walk through a minefield.
 The inputs are read from the txt files "moves.txt" and "game-settings.txt".
 "moves.txt" is just a comma delimited list of 'r' and 'm'.
 "game-settings.txt" is JSON formatted and serialized to an object for the game.